Hephzy-1/100DaysOfMiva/Projects/Day_1/README.md

 #### Installation and Usage
 1. **Prerequisites**: Node.js and npm installed on your system.
-2. Create a new folder called `HelloWorldAPI` navigate to the directory.
+2. Navigate to the `NodeJS` directory.
 3. Install the dependencies:
    ```bash
    npm install